slegga/webserver/README.md

+# webserver

-# pi-webserver
+# The goal
-A perl mojolicious webserver running on my pi.
-That is the plan
+A perl mojolicious webserver running on my Cloud at cost.
+With with my home pi-server as OpenAPI server.